Measurement-induced multipartite-entanglement regimes in collective spin systems: Competition regimes between measurements and scrambling dynamics

 The unitary part is dictated by the kicked top map $U_{\mathrm{KT}}$ of Eq.~(\ref{eq:Uqkt1}).
 We choose the rotation parameters to be $\alpha_x = 1.7$, $\alpha_y=1$ and $\alpha_z=0.8$, and the twisting coefficients as $k_x = 0.85k$, $k_y = 0.9k$ and $k_z = k$.
 This choice is inspired by previous works~\cite{sieberer2019,omanakuttan2023} and guarantees that the QKT model is fully regular for $k=0$ (corresponding to just rotations of the collective magnetization vector), has a regular regime for small $k\lesssim 1$, and becomes fully chaotic for $k\gtrsim 2.5$.

 For a given initial state, each trajectory is labeled by a set of measurement outcomes $\mathbf{m}={m_0,m_1,\ldots,m_{M_s}}$ where $M_s$ is the number of iteration steps.
-Following Sec.~\ref{ssec:qfi}, for each trajectory a time-average of the length of the mean magnetization vector $||\langle \mathbf{J}\rangle||^2$ is computed, and the mean QFI defined in Eq.~(\ref{eq:avg_qfi}) is stored as the relevant order parameter.
+Following Sec.~\ref{ssec:qfi}, for each trajectory a time-average of the length of the mean magnetization vector $||\langle \mathbf{J}\rangle||^2$ is computed, and the mean QFI defined in Eq.~(\ref{eq:avg_qfi}) is stored as the relevant order parameter \footnote{We point out that the classical Fisher Information (FI) has been used in \cite{bao2020} to characterize entanglement transitions in monitored random circuits.
+In that study, the FI measures how much classical information about the initial state of the system can be extracted from the measurement outcomes.
+As such, the definition of the FI depends on the type of measurement.
+In our work, we treat the QFI as a property of the state which witnesses multipartite entanglement.
+This definition of the QFI is thus independent of the kind of dynamics we study.}.
 Since the evolution is stochastic, the procedure is repeated $M_{\mathrm{runs}}\sim 50$ times, giving good convergence.
 Results reported in what follows are averages over these random instances.
 In most cases the standard error of the mean with respect to this average is small and so for clarity we do not plot error bars.
-However, we present detailed plots including such error bars in Appendix~\ref{app:additional_numerics}.\\
+However, we present detailed plots including such error bars in Appendix~\ref{app:additional_numerics}, where we also present additional details on the numerical methods.\\